 - Click here for 2021 Health Options — Local Education and Local Government.

-- The HSA/FSA grid shows details about contributions, tax benefits and how you can use your funds.
+- The HSA/FSA grid for 2021 shows details about contributions, tax benefits and how you can use your funds.

 - Click here to watch an Optum Bank webinar on creating a profile and signing in.
 (Recorded Feb.
 26, 2021.)

 Optum has a series of four short videos that can help you understand what an HSA is, how to use it and how to invest some of your funds for future medical expenses during your retirement.
 Once you register and log in at optumbank.com/Tennessee, click on “Help & Tools” at the top, then choose “Optum Bank Academy” and select any of the short HSA courses to learn more.
 A checkbox will appear in the lower right corner of each course panel once it is completed.

 - $3,650 for employee/retiree only (including state or employer contributions)

 - $7,300 for all other tiers (including state or employer contributions)

 - Members 55 or older can save an extra $1,000 each year.
 It’s called a catch-up contribution.

 Important!
 Your full HSA contribution is not available up front at the beginning of the year or after you enroll.
 Your pledged amount is taken out of each paycheck or as you add funds to your HSA.
 You may only spend the money available in your HSA at the time of service or care.
 You can pay out of your own pocket and pay yourself back later with funds from your HSA.
 If you enroll in Social Security at age 65, you will automatically be enrolled in Medicare Part A. If enrolled in a CDHP, this may have tax consequences and affect your HSA contribution.
 Consult with your tax advisor for advice.
 Neither the state nor your employer may offer tax advice.

 - The state will put money into your HSA at the beginning of the year: $250 for employee only coverage or $500 for family coverage.